camerontredoux/nlp-bible-sa/README.md

 In [characters.ipynb](char_sent_analysis/characters.ipynb) we define a list of 100 characters that appear in most translations of the Bible.
 From here, using a helper function, `most_frequent_sentiment()`, to find the highest occuring sentiment related to mentions of a particular character, we iterate through each bible translation, gathering this information.

 Once we identify the overal sentiment related to each character, we find the average confidence score across all of those mentions with the corresponding sentiment label.
 Results from this step are exported as `char_analysis_confidence.csv`

+**Overall, we found that the `ASV` seems to portray characters with the most neutral sentiment, which coincides with our findings from the previous section**

 In order to identify possible discrepancies, we identified characters that were labeled with neutral, positive AND negative sentiment in one or more translations.
 Out of this list, we gathered the top 10 characters based on variance within the average confidence scores for each translation.
 Results from this step are exported as `top10conflict_confidence.csv`